 How much does an electric vehicle cost?

-A wide range of electric vehicles is available for every conceivable free market segment.
-As a result, the purchase price of a new electric vehicle varies widely based upon the vehicle make, model, type, package, and accessories.
-Check out our electric vehicle comparison chart (link to chart) to review a few options or explore automakers’ website for specific vehicle costs.
+A wide range of electric vehicles are available for every conceivable free market segment.
+As a result, the purchase price of a new electric vehicle varies widely based upon the vehicle make, model, type, package and accessories.
+Check out this electric vehicle comparison chart to review a few options or explore automakers’ website for specific vehicle costs.

 Are there tax credits or other financial incentives available?